June 12, 2018

-By Sam Bergman, viola and host of Inside the Classics
+By Sam Bergman, Minnesota Orchestra violist and host of Inside the Classics

 When conductor Sarah Hicks and I set out to create an entire concert of protest music for the Minnesota Orchestra, the first challenge we ran into was that we would never be able to come close to including all the music that deserves inclusion on such a program.
 Most political music, of course, isn’t written for a full symphony orchestra – much of it is created by people struggling under the thumb of oppression, with little hope that their work will ever gain wider recognition.
 This is music born not of a desire for applause, but of a bone-deep need for amplification, recognition and hope.